2020 US Open Betting Tips

 Robert Cobley is a maths graduate with years of experience in the sports betting industry.
-He has now teamed up with Bet UK to bring our readers weekly golf betting tips for all major PGA and European tour events.
-Read on for his 2019 US Open Betting Tips.
+He has now teamed up with Bet UK to bring his golf betting tips to our readers.
+For the latest golf betting odds for the US Open, make sure to head over to Bet UK’s online betting and live in-play betting markets.

 The Market Leaders